razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 We will have to ask consumers to modify their code to use the new design, which is not ideal and will lead to further segmentation of the design system.

-#### 4. Not possible to maintain a consistent API between web & native
+#### 4. Not possible to maintain a consistent API / Implementation between web & native

 Finally, react-native projects will have to have a vastly different API for their tour flows.